sbomify/sbomify.com/resources.md

 The SBOM life cycle can be broken down into three phases: [generation, collaboration, and analysis]({{ site.url }}/features/generate-collaborate-analyze/).
 The structure below aligns with the life cycle.

+There's also a GitHub repository called [sbom-benchmarks](https://github.com/sbomify/sbom-benchmarks) that sets to benchmark the various tools (from the Generation phase) against each other, along with providing examples how they are used.

 ## Generation

 The generation phase is where you create an SBOM from a source.
 There are various strategies for generating SBOMs, but this phase generally involves taking a set of inputs (such as a dependency file) and generating an SBOM in either the [CycloneDX](https://cyclonedx.org/) or [SPDX](https://spdx.dev/) format.